What are the benefits of Early College High School?

 Early College High Schools allow students to focus their studies on specialized career paths: P-TECH stands for “Pathways in Technology;” and B-TECH stands for “Pathways in Business Technology.”
 Both programs afford motivated students the ability to choose a specific career track and take courses that provide the academic, technical and workplace skills desired by employers.
 These programs also partner with industry leaders who mentor, advise on coursework, enhance skill development and initiate access to internships that will prepare students for careers after college.
 To learn more, visit P-TECH.

-After summer bridge programming, freshmen and sophomore year focus on high school coursework, meeting TSI readiness standards, gaining industry certifications, and initial college coursework.
+After summer bridge programming, freshman and sophomore year focus on high school coursework, meeting TSI readiness standards, gaining industry certifications, and initial college coursework.

 Junior Year students take college courses on their high school campus or on site at Dallas Community College District and visit UNT Dallas twice each semester for bridge programming.